Gao Tianyu

-Gao Tianyu (高天语; born 20 January 2001) is a Chinese footballer currently playing as a forward or midfielder for Zhejiang Professional F.C..
+Gao Tianyu (高天语; born 20 January 2001) is a Chinese professional footballer who plays as a winger or right-back for China League Two club Hangzhou Linping Wuyue.

 Club career

-Gao Tianyu would play for the Zhejiang youth team before joining third tier Japanese football club Iwate Grulla Morioka.
+Gao Tianyu would play for the Zhejiang FC youth team before joining third tier Japanese football club Iwate Grulla Morioka.
 He would go on to be promoted to their senior team where he made his professional debut in a league game on 1 December 2019 against Thespakusatsu Gunma in a 1-0 defeat.
 This would be his only appearance for the club after they allowed him to leave once his contract expired, which saw Gao return to Zhejiang.
 He would make his debut in a league game against Suzhou Dongwu on 29 September 2021, in a game that ended in a 3-0 victory.
 He would then go on to establish himself as a regular as the club gained promotion to the top tier at the end of the 2021 campaign.